Kate is a multi-lingual blogger, writer, journalist and translator focusing on culture, cultural heritage, the arts.

 – Utrecht Early Music Festival website;

-Kate also works as a (volunteer) translator, copy editor and proof reader for news sites, charities and NGOs.
+Kate also works as a (volunteer) translator, copy editor and proof reader for charities and NGOs.
 For more information regarding translation, teaching, language training, writing and related services, visit the website Dogsbodies Language Services.

-A member of several readers’ groups and libraries, Kate is addicted to books, literature, the arts, history, culture, music, languages, traveling, dogs, cats, good friends, good food, good wines – and an awful lot more.
+A member of several readers’ groups and libraries, Kate is addicted to books, the arts, history, culture, music, languages, traveling, dogs, cats, good friends, good food, good wines – and an awful lot more.